 Can a Big Green Egg function as a tandoor (aka “Big Green Tandoor”)?
 Yes it can!!!

 For reference, a tandoor is a clay oven shaped like a pot.
-Charcoal is lit at the base of the tandoor and skewered meat is lowered into it to cook via radiant heat.
+Charcoal is lit at the base of the tandoor, and skewered meat is lowered into it to cook via radiant heat.

 - Carefully lower a skewer down the open top and let the handle rest on the rim.
 Four to six skewers can probably fit.
-Wear grilling gloves (unlike what I did in the below pic) because allot of heat (and sometimes fire) escapes from the top vent.
+Wear grilling gloves (unlike what we did in the below pic) because allot of heat (and sometimes fire) escapes from the top vent.

 - Wearing heavy duty gloves, slowly lift each skewer (one at a time).